 Janell is a Regulatory Compliance Professional in the healthcare industry.
 She is a graduate of New York University with a BS degree in Healthcare Administration and Long Island University with a MPA degree in Public Administration and Public Health, graduating with distinguished honors.
 She is native New Yorker.
 Janell has a passion for working with youth and attending cultural and community everts.
 She often volunteers in activities involving youth, such as Girl Scouts and school events.

-Sharon Banks, MLS
+Sharon Banks, MLIS

 Retired from 17 years of service at Queens Public Library.
 During her tenure, she served as manager of the Pomonok and Cambria Heights Community Libraries.
 Prior to her career as a librarian, she was the administrative assistant at both Holy Trinity Lutheran Church and its Community School.
 Early career endeavors include employment at Ebony and Newsweek magazines as an analyst in their advertising departments.

 She received her Master of Library Science from Queens College and Bachelor of Business Administration from the University of Hawaii.

 Bachelor of Science from CUNY , 1977.
 Majors Economic & Accounting

 MBA from Long Island University, 1979.
 Major Taxation; graduate studies in Economics